kalaiselvan369/iOS/IB.md

 2. Once you define the segue, set the identifier for the segue
 3. make use of the identifier key to navigate from one view controller to another

-> Note: While adding identified in the segue, to the below don't add the class linker.
+> Note: While adding identifier in the segue, to the below don't add the class linker.
 Just leave it empty

 We can use **Present Modally** in Seque options for now.